maryland-high-school-sports/record-books/winter/basketball/README.md

 two sets together through R studio.
 The R software helped pick out matches in the two sets and merge them while eliminating duplicates.

 ### Caveats

 `championships.csv`:

-As mentioned in the "Contents" section, there is no data for the final score, coach, or class for teams who were not champions in a given year (ie. finalists/semifinalists).
+As mentioned in the "Contents" section, there is no data for the final score, coach, or class for most teams who were not champions in a given year (ie. finalists/semifinalists).
 There is possibility of an assumption to be made for a team if we can see from their champion record that they were in a certain class, but it does not apply to all of the data.

 When merging the two data sets (as mentioned in "Data Collection"), there were some problems in matching observations, specifically with the